 The trend is moving away from quantity toward quality.
 It is not the number of applicants that matters, but how good a fit they are for the job and the company, and how long they stay.
 It should not make any difference to recruiters if developers make spelling mistakes in their applications.
 What matter are their abilities.

 Marketing managers, on the other hand, should be able to sell themselves effectively and should not submit a run-of-the-mill application.
 So, it is even more important for recruiters to understand their target group.

 Deutsche Bahn is a good example.
 Since it stopped asking for cover letters, the number of applications for apprenticeships and student trainee positions has risen by 10%.

 Focus on Cultural Fit

-What matters in terms of corporate success is a shared understanding of topics such as how to deal with clients, work ethic, and feedback (just to name a few).
-So, if you make sure before the hiring that applicant and company are a good cultural fit, it will pay dividends in terms of employee loyalty and company success.
+What is recruitment?
+At its heart, what matters is a shared understanding of topics such as how to deal with clients, work ethic, and feedback (just to name a few).
+So, if you make sure before the hiring that the applicant and company are a good cultural fit, it will pay dividends in terms of employee loyalty and company success.

 In Personio, you can manage and control jobs and applicants with a single tool.
 Rather than having multiple Excel spreadsheets that are vulnerable to errors, all your information is streamlined, seamless, and accessible.

 It’s also easier than you think to analyze and evaluate your recruiting initiatives.
 You can do it all, at the click of a button, to ensure that your recruiting is as successful as possible.
 We can help.